ibm-cloud-architecture/refarch-cognitive-supplier-process/bpm-wds-integration.md

 # Watson Discovery Readme

 ## Integration
-The Watson Discovery service was integrated via a node.JS microserver that accessed the Watson Discovery service via this API `var DiscoveryV1 = require('watson-developer-cloud/discovery/v1');`.
-What this allowed is us to easily host a microserver that accepted postRequests with 2 parameters, product and company.
+The Watson Discovery service was integrated via a node.JS microservice that accessed the Watson Discovery service via this API
+`var DiscoveryV1 = require('watson-developer-cloud/discovery/v1');`.
+What this allowed is us to easily host a microservice that accepted postRequests with 2 parameters, product and company.
 The flow of this service is, BPM fires a ReadFromHTTP from the SystemData Dependency, with the 2 parameters attached as parameters, the node server is accessed, takes the two posted parameters, accesses the Discovery API, and returns the results as a JSON object to BPM.

 ## API Call JS
 ![discoveryJS](docs/discovery-js.png)